BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 As they pulled up to the police station, they looked inside and saw a dim light, just a lone police officer watching a tv show… looked like he was sleeping.

-“What the police station is also tainted by harboring the artifact?”
+“What if the police station is also tainted by harboring the artifact?”
 Steven wondered out loud.

 Dmitry pulled off to a side street, as they watched the police station from afar.
 Then he added- “I don’t really trust the pig, but I don’t trust the Oc’Xari either.
 And the Avaris seemed like it just randomly got thrown into all of this as a last ditch effort, they are probably just as clueless as us.”